STEM OPT Power Systems Engineer Jobs

 Time your H-1B registration to your OPT end date

-If your STEM OPT extension expires before October 1 of the fiscal year following your H-1B selection, cap-gap coverage automatically extends your work authorization.
+If your STEM OPT extension expires before October 1 of the fiscal year following your H-1B visa selection, cap-gap coverage automatically extends your work authorization.
 Confirm your exact OPT end date with your DSO so your employer files the H-1B petition during the correct registration window.

 Does a Power Systems Engineer role qualify for the STEM OPT extension?